 Rouen in Normandy

-The surroundings streets are pedestrianised, making it a very pleasant city to stroll around.
+The surrounding streets are pedestrianized, making it a very pleasant city to stroll around.
 Don’t miss the splendid 14th-century clock, one of the oldest in Europe.
 Nearby you come across the modern, and impressive Church of Sainte-Jeanne d’Arc, shaped like a boat inside.
 A cross outside marks the spot where Joan of Arc was burned at the stake in 1431.

 While you're in the center of Compiegne, don’t miss the delightful battles fought out by tiny model soldiers at the Historic Figurine Museum.

-When you’ve exhausted the city sights, drive out into the huge forest to the Armistic Memorial, hidden away in a glade.
+When you’ve exhausted the city sights, drive out into the huge forest to the Armistice Memorial, hidden away in a glade.
 It’s a small but very impressive museum.